ief015/open-konstruktor/docs/save-strings.md

 # Layers

 There are 9 layers in total.
+Layers are 2D arrays in the format of `layer[column][row]`: columns are left to right, rows are top to bottom.
-Each layer starts with a layer marker `09 59 01` as mentioned in [Format](#format).
+Each layer starts with a serialization header `09 59 01` as mentioned in [Format](#format).
-These layers include 2D data (in vertical columns top-bottom from left-right format).
-Each column starts with the following bytes: `09 37 01`, which are a part of ActionScript's serialization process.
+Each column starts with a serialization header: `09 37 01`.

 ## Layer 1: Silicon